andyboeh/esphome-dmx512/README.md

   * https://github.com/cupertinomiranda/esphome
   * https://github.com/jakosek/esphome/tree/dmx_no_uart

-It differs in that it uses the internal UART component but generates the break signal by detaching and re-attaching the GPIO pin.
+It differs in that it uses the internal UART component but generates the break signal by detaching and re-attaching the GPIO pin (on ESP32).

 ## Important notes